 Removing Spreadsheet Gridlines

-If you don’t want those dotted lines on your presentation or were using the solid line just in order to make your job easier, you’re probably going to want them removed for presentation purposes.
-To do this, select a cell in a row that immediately follows the primary page break.
+To remove these dotted lines, select a cell in a row that immediately follows the primary page break.
 Go to the Page Layout tab at the top and navigate to Breaks in the Page Setup section.
 Click here and select Remove Page Break.
-This is how to remove the solid horizontal lines in Normal View.
+This is how you remove the solid horizontal lines in Normal View.

 However, the dotted lines that are generated automatically will still be there.
 Remove them by selecting the File tab at the top of the screen.
 Then, navigate to Options, located in the menu on the left.
 Click Advanced and scroll down to Display options for this worksheet.
 Uncheck the box next to the Show page breaks option.

-Do you know another way to remove dotted line that we’ve missed?
-If so, drop us a line in the comments section below.
+Do you know another way to remove dotted lines in Excel?
+Let us know in the comments section below.